patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/components/date-picker/date-picker.md

 <img src="./img/Error message date picker.png" alt="Date picker with error message" width="200"/>

-For more information about writing effective error messages, see our <a href="https://www.patternfly.org/v4/ux-writing/error-messages/">UX writing style guide</a>.
+For more information about writing effective error messages, see our [writing guide.](/ux-writing/error-messages)